hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ~> NOTE: The AMI instance will not function after this step.

-Next you'll need to create a password that will be used to protect the migration data as it is passed to the installer.
+Next, create a password that will be used to protect the migration data as it is passed to the installer.
 This password is only used for this migration process and is not used after the migration is complete.

-For this example, we'll be using the password `ptfemigrate` but you must change it to a password of your own choosing.
+For this example, we'll use the password `ptfemigrate` but you must change it to a password of your own choosing.

-This process will shutdown certain services on the AMI instance to verify consistency before moving data into the RDS instance to be used by the installer.
+This process shuts down certain services on the AMI instance to verify consistency before moving data into the RDS instance to be used by the installer.

-Run these commands over SSH on the AMI instance:
+SSH into the AMI instance, and then run these commands:

 ```shell
 $ sudo ./migrator -password ptfemigrate